-The Company believes that moderate top line growth will continue through the end of calendar year 2013.
-Residential growth is expected to continue with existing customers and products, and through expanding our product portfolio and customer base.
-The Company expects this growth to be led by increased demand for upholstered products.
-The Company expects demand for its commercial products to remain at current levels into the second half of the calendar year.
+Due to existing strong order backlog and positive order trends the Company expects top line growth will continue into fiscal year 2015.
+Growth is expected from existing customers and products, and through expanding our product portfolio and customer base.
+The Company believes this growth will be led by increased demand for upholstered and ready-to-assemble products.
 The Company is confident in its ability to take advantage of market opportunities.